vieko/create-sessions-dir/templates/sessions/README.md

 ---

+## Writing Effective Context

+**Keep it concise**: Target <300 lines for your session index.
+If notes grow beyond this, archive completed work or move detailed topics to `.sessions/docs/`.

+**Use file references**: Link to code with `file:line` format (e.g., `src/auth.ts:42`) instead of copying code snippets.
+This prevents outdated duplication.

+**Separate facts from rules**: Session notes should contain *context* (what was built, decisions made, current state) not *instructions* (code style rules, best practices).
+Use linters and formatters for code style instead of writing rules.

+**Focus on the "why"**: Document *why* decisions were made, not just *what* was done.
+"Switched to JWT because session storage caused issues in mobile Safari" beats "Added JWT auth".

+**Avoid behavioral hotfixes**: Don't add one-off instructions to work around Claude's behavior.
+If something needs fixing, address the root cause or use deterministic tools (scripts, hooks, linters).

+**Progressive disclosure**: Keep `index.md` high-level and scannable.
+Move deep technical details to topic-specific files in `.sessions/docs/`:
+- Architecture decisions: `docs/architecture.md`
+- API patterns: `docs/api-design.md`
+- Testing strategies: `docs/testing.md`

 ## Tips

 1. **End sessions frequently** - Sessions can be 20-30 minutes.
 Think of `/end-session` like saving your game - save often.
 It's better to end and start fresh than to keep a session open all day.